 Top 10 High Iron Foods for Vegetarians and Vegans

 Iron is an essential nutrient primarily needed for the transport of oxygen throughout the body.
-A deficiency of iron leads to weakness and anemia, commonly called iron deficiency anemia.
-Symptoms of iron deficiency anemia may take time to develop and include fatigue, weakness, anxiety, irritability, hair loss, and depression.
-Iron deficiency anemia is difficult to diagnose and requires a blood test.
+A deficiency of iron can cause anemia (low red blood cell count).
+Symptoms of iron deficiency anemia may take time to develop and include fatigue, weakness, anxiety, heart palpitations, dizziness, and irritability.
+(1,2) Iron deficiency anemia is difficult to diagnose and requires a blood test.
+(1,2)

-Iron is more bio-available from heme (meat) sources than from non-heme (plant sources), so vegans and vegetarians are often concerned about their iron status and intake.
-The Institute of Health almost doubles the recommended daily allowances of iron for vegetarians from 11mg to 20mg of iron per day for adults.
-The daily value (DV) seen on most food labels also takes vegetarians into account and is set at 18mg per day.
-This amount of iron is a good goal for almost all individuals, except pregnant women, who should consume 27mg per day.
+Iron from heme (meat) sources is better absorbed than iron from non-heme (plant sources), so vegans and vegetarians are often concerned about their iron status and intake.
+(3) The daily value (DV) seen on most food labels also takes vegetarians into account and is set at 18mg per day.
+(4) This amount of iron is a good goal for almost all individuals, except pregnant women, who should consume 27mg per day.

-The good news is that the less iron you have the more your body will absorb, boosting the bioavailability of iron from all sources.
-Vitamin C found in plant foods also boosts iron absorption.
-The bad news is that nutrients like polyphenols in plant foods can block iron absorption.
-For information, see the section on iron absorption.
+The good news is that the less iron you have, the more your body will absorb.
+When your iron stores are low, your body will absorb more iron from all sources.
+(3) Vitamin C, an antioxidant which is commonly found in plant foods, also boosts iron absorption.
+(5) The bad news is that certain other nutrients, like the polyphenols that are commonly found in plant foods, can reduce iron absorption.
+(6) For information, see the section on iron absorption.

 Printable One Page Sheet